Beth Cinamon / Executive Director

 Kate has 18 years’ experience as a fundraising professional, working exclusively in the arts.
 She started at Shobana Jeyasingh Dance in November 2015, and works five days a month raising the company’s philanthropic income and building the donor community.
 Currently she is focused on the exciting ACE Catalyst: Evolve campaign, which doubles all new donations.
 Previously she was Head of Individual Giving at The Courtauld Institute of Art for ten years.
 She has also worked at the Lyric Hammersmith, the Horniman Museum and the National Theatre.

-Emma Davidson / Chair
+Amanda Cupples / Chair

-Role: Business and strategic planning
+Role: Chair, Board leadership, business and strategic planning

 Alison is Director of Cultural Programming at King’s College London and is responsible for developing and implementing the cultural programme in a range of spaces that engage a wide public and demonstrates the impact of King’s research within the cultural sector.